sokolicA/personal_website_old/content/home/accomplishments.md

 # This file represents a page section.
 headless: true

-active: false
+active: true

 # Order that this section appears on the page.
-weight: 50
+weight: 70

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+# title: 'Accomplish&shy;ments'
+title: "Learning"
 subtitle:

 # Date format